Skip to content

 CodeCoupler Webpack Setup

 CodeCoupler Webpack will lint and fix JavaScript, Vue and TypeScript files by ESLint and Prettier, Stylesheet files by stylelint.
-The integrated boilerplate will generate the needed configuration files which make Visual Code to lint these files on save.
-To make this work you have to install the following extensions:
+The boilerplate will generate the needed configuration files which make Visual Code to lint these files plus markdown files with markdownlint on save.

-If you are developing with Vue:
+If you are developing with Vue you should also install:

 Initialize a new Project with Boilerplate